capi-workgroup/problems/capi_problems.rst

-Because the CPython code is by definition intended to run only on given version of CPython and is always recompiled, the following requirements *do not apply* to CPython developers:
+Because the CPython code is by definition intended to run only on given version of CPython and is always recompiled, the following requirements *do not apply* to the C API usage in CPython core codebase:

 * Compatibility with alternative Python implementations
 * API/ABI stability